 Building BNB Greenfield and A Testnet

-As of February 2023, BNB Chain’s core developer team has been actively engaging Amazon Web Services (AWS), NodeReal, and Blockdaemon.
+BNB Chain's core developer team has been actively involved with Amazon Web Services (AWS), NodeReal, and Blockdaemon.
 At the same time, it has already begun working on BNB Greenfield, with plans for a testnet in the coming months.

 BNB Greenfield is built to be inclusive to both the Web2 and Web3 communities.
 APIs are designed to perform similarly to popular cloud storage systems, and while fees will be paid in BNB, they will be charged in USD, providing users with a consistent understanding of BNB Greenfield’s cost structure.